 - Accounting Information: The accounting information has information about the time spent by the process on the processor.

 Process Control Block

 The operating system creates as well as manages the process control block.
-It is all because of the process control bock that an operating system has the ability to support multiprocessing.
+It is all because of the process control block that an operating system has the ability to support multiprocessing.

 From the moment the process is ready for execution and till it gets executed it changes its state.
-The state of the process can be identified by its current activity.
-At a time a process can be in only one state.
+Identification of the state of the process is possible by its current activity.
+At a time, a process can be in only one state.
 Below are the states of the process.

 - New: A process is in a new state when it is just created.

 - Ready: A process is in a ready state when it is prepared for execution.

 - Running: A process is in the running state when the execution of instructions is under process.